i-sense-epsrc/mAfrica-oraquick/README.md

 # mAfrica OraQuick Application
-A control interface for the mAfrica OraQuick Android App.
+A control interface for the mAfrica OraQuick Android App built using socket.io server and an elegant web application.
 This Electron app allows the user to control the Android Application remotely prompting users to carry out specific tasks.

 ## Application Screenshot